FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_config.md

 Detailed parameters:

-- 'abi ': (Required) WBC-Path to the 'ABI' file of the Liquid contract, which is generated in the target folder after using the 'cargo liquid build' command。
+- 'abi': (Required) The path of the WBC-Liquid contract 'ABI' file, which is generated in the target folder after using the 'cargo liquid build' command。
-- 'bin ': (Required) WBC-Path to the 'wasm bin' file of the Liquid contract, which is generated in the target folder after using the 'cargo liquid build' command。
+- 'bin': (Required) The path of the WBC-Liquid contract 'wasm bin' file, which is generated in the target folder after using the 'cargo liquid build' command。
-- 'package ': (Optional) Generate the package name of the' Java 'file, which is' org 'by default.。
+- 'package': (Optional) The package name of the generated 'Java' file, which is' org 'by default。
-- `sm-bin ': (Required) WBC-The path to the 'wasm sm bin' file of the Liquid contract.-Generated in the target folder after the g 'command。
+- 'sm-bin': (Required) The path of the WBC-Liquid contract 'wasm sm bin' file, which is generated in the target folder after using the 'cargo liquid build -g' command。

 #### 使用